IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

 The plug-in is free and open-source (Apache 2.0).
 It can be used as a starting point to develop additional filter plug-ins for Guardium universal connector.

-## Configuring the Azure PostgreSQL service
+## 1. Configuring the Azure PostgreSQL service

-There are following ways to get Azure PostgreSQL audit data:
+You can retrieve Azure PostgreSQL audit data in the following ways:
 1. Azure Event Hub
 2. Azure Storage
 3. Log Analytics Workspace
 4. Azure Partner Solution

-In this plugin we have used Azure Event Hub.
+For this plug-in, we used Azure Event Hub.

 ###	Procedure:
 1. Go to https://portal.azure.com/.

-3. Click search bar.
+2. Click the search bar.

-5. Search for azure database for postgreSQL servers.
+3. Search for azure database for postgreSQL servers.

-7. Click on 'Create' button.
+4. Click on **Create**.

-9. Select server type.(here we use single server.)
+5. Select a resource type.
+(Here we selected single server.)

-11. Select Single server and click on create button and fill details in basic option.
+6. Select a **server** > **create** and fill in the details for the **basic** option.

-13. In Basic option:
+7. In Basic option:
    1. Select your subscription name.

-			2. Select existing resource group or create new one.
+   2. Select an existing resource group or create a new one.

-			3. For new resource group click on create button  and enter name for resource group.
+   3. For a new resource group, click **create**  and enter a name for **resource group**.

-			4. Provide 'Server Name'.
-Keep 'Data source' as none ,select appropriate location and set 'Version=11'.
+   4. Fille in the **Server Name** field.
+Keep **Data source** as **none** ,select the appropriate location, and set **Version=11**.

-			5. Keep compute + storage as 'General Purpose, 4 vCore(s), 100 GB'.
+   5. Keep **compute + storage** as **General Purpose, 4 vCore(s), 100 GB**.

-			6. Provide server admin username and password.
+   6. Provide a server admin username and password.
 8. Click 'Review + Create' Button.

-10. Verify the configuration and then click on 'Create' Button.
+9. Verify the configuration and then click **Create**.

-12. After successful creation of resource group, select resource button.
+10. After you successfully create a resource group, select **resource**.

-13. From settings,select connection security.
+11. From **settings**, select **connection security**.

-14. In firewall rules,select allow access to azure services to 'Yes'.
+12. In **firewall rules**, select **Yes** for **allow access to azure services**.

-15. Click on add current client IP address, and then click on Save.
+13. Click **add current client IP address**, and then click **Save**.

-## Enabling Auditing
+## 2. Enabling Auditing

 1. From settings,select server parameter.
 2. Search for shared_preload_libraries in server parameter.
 3. Select shared_preload_libraries as PGAUDIT and save.
 4. Go to overview and restart the server to apply the changes.
 5. After installation of pgAudit, you can configure its parameters to start logging.

-•	Under Settings, select server parameters and set server parameters as follows:
+      1. In **Settings**, select **server parameters** and set the server parameters as follows:

-       •	log_checkpoints = off
+         * log_checkpoints = off

-       •	log_connections = off

-       •	log_disconnections = off

-       •	log_duration = off

-       •	log_error_verbosity = VERBOSE
+         * log_error_verbosity = VERBOSE

-       •	log_line_prefix = specify as per requirement but should include timestamp,client ip,client port,database
-   username,database name,process id application name,sql state.
+         * log_line_prefix = specify as per requirement but should include timestamp, client ip, client port, database username, database name, process id, application name,sql state.
          Refer from this link https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-LINE-PREFIX
          (eg:- %t:%r:%u@%d:[%p]:%a:%e)

-       •	pgaudit.log = DDL,FUNCTION,READ,WRITE,ROLE
+         * pgaudit.log = DDL,FUNCTION,READ,WRITE,ROLE

-       •	pgaudit.log_catalog = off
+         * pgaudit.log_catalog = off

-       •	pgaudit.log_client = off
+         * pgaudit.log_client = off

-       •	pgaudit.log_parameter = off
+         * pgaudit.log_parameter = off

-6. Click save.
+6. Click **save**.

-## Viewing the Audit logs
+## 3. Viewing the Audit logs

 ### Azure Event Hub Connection:

+1. Search for Storage Accounts in the search bar of the Azure portal.
+   (If you need your plug-in to read events from multiple Event Hubs, you need a storage account.)
+    1. Click **Create**.
+    2. Enter the required details in the presented form.
+    3. Once the details are reviewed, create a storage account.
+    4. Go into the created storage account.
+    5. In the menu, go to **Security + networking** > **Access keys**.
+    6. Choose any key (though key1 is preferable), and click **Show** in **Connection String**.
+    7. Copy the presented connection string and save it somewhere.
-1. Search event hub in search bar.
+2. Search "event hub" in search bar.

-2. Select create event hubs namespace button.
+3. Select **Create** to **create event hubs namespace**.

-3. To create namespace:
+4. To create a namespace:

-			1.Select the subscription in which you want to create the namespace.
+    1. Select the subscription in which you want to create the namespace.

-			2.Select the resource group you created in the previous step.
+    2. Select the resource group you created in the previous step.

-			3.Enter a unique name for the namespace.
+    3. Enter a unique name for the namespace.

-			4.Select a location for the namespace.
+    4. Select a location for the namespace.

-			5.Choose appropriate pricing tier.(here selected basic)
+    5. Choose the appropriate pricing tier.(In this case, we selected basic.)

-			6.Leave the throughput units (or processing units for standard and premium tier) settings as it is.
+    6. Leave the throughput units settings (or processing units settings for standard and premium tiers) as it is.

-			7.Select Review + Create at the botton of the page.
+    7. Select **Review + Create**.

-			8.Review the settings and select create.
+    8. Review the settings and select **create**.

-			9.After successful creation recently created namespace will appear in resource group.
+    9. After successful creation, the recently created namespace appears in the resource group.

-5. To create event hub :
+5. To create an event hub:

-			1.Go to the Event Hubs Namespace page.
+    1. Go to the Event Hubs Namespace page.

-			2.Click on '+ Event Hub' to add event hub.
+    2. Click **+ Event Hub** to add event hub.

-			3.Enter unique name for event hub, then select create.
+    3. Enter a unique name for the event hub, then select **create**.

-7. Connection string for a eventhub:
+6. Connection string for a eventhub:
     1. In the list of event hubs, select your event hub.

-			2. On the Event Hubs instance page, from settings select Shared access policies on the left menu.
+    2. On the Event Hubs instance page, go to **settings**  >  **shared access policies** > **Add**.

-			3. In shared access policies click on add button from top.
+    3. In shared access policies click **add**.

-			4. Give the name to policy and provide permission 'manage' and create the policy.
+    4. Provide the name to policy and choose **manage** from the permissions and create the policy.

-			5. Select primary key string from policy (it would be required in input plugin).
+    5. Take the value of the primary key - connection string from the policy (this is required for an input plug-in).
+    6. The value of the primary key - connection string will be used in the parameter **event_hub_connections** in the input of the plug-in.

-9. Stream logs to an event hub:
+7. Stream logs to an event hub:

-			1. Go to server in your azure portal.
+    1. Go to the server in your Azure portal.

-			2. From Monitoring, select Diagnostics settings option and do either of the following:
+    2. From **Monitoring**, select **Diagnostics settings** and do either of the following:

-						a.
-To change existing settings, select Edit setting.

-						b.
-To add new settings, select Add diagnostics setting.
+        1. Change existing settings by selecting **Edit setting**.
+        2. Add new settings by selecting **Add diagnostics setting**.

-			3. For adding new settings do following:
+        3. To add new settings, do the following:

-						a.
-Give name to setting.
+            1. Give the setting a name.

-						b.
-Select PostgreSQLLogs from categories.
+            2. Select **PostgreSQL Server Logs** from **categories**.

-						c.
-In Destination details choose stream to an event hub.
+            3. In **Destination details**, choose **stream to an event hub**.

-						d.
-In stream to event hub, select namespace name and event hub name as created above.Keep event hub policy name as it is.
+            4. In **stream to event hub**, select the namespace name and event hub name that were above.
+Keep the event hub policy name as is.
-						e.
-Select Save to save the setting.
+            5. Select **Save**.

-11. After about 15 minutes, verify that events are displayed in your event hub.
+8. After about 15 minutes, verify that the events are displayed in your event hub.

-12. Configurations needed to monitor traffic from single Event Hub, when UCs are configred on two 	separate Collectors
+9. You also need the correct configurations to monitor traffic from a single event hub, when universal connectors are configured on two separate collectors. <br />

-  	Procedure :-
-			We need to do the following steps:
+Procedure:

-				1. We can create namespace in azure event hub as per given above but select standard pricing tier instead of basic in pricing tier configuration.
+   1. Create a namespace in Azure event hub according to the procedure described previously, and then select **standard**  instead of **basic** in the pricing tier configuration.
-				2. After creation of namespace we can create eventhub and connection string as per mention above.
+   2. Then create an event hub and connection string according to the procedure described previously.

-				3. After successful creation of eventhub we can add a consumer group to event hub as follows:
+   3. Add a consumer group to the event hub as follows:
       1. In the list of event hubs, select your event hub.

-					2. On the Event Hubs instance page, from entities select consumer group.
+      2. On the Event Hubs instance page, go to **entities** >  **consumer group**.

-					3. In consumer group click on add button from top.
+      3. In **consumer group**, click **Add**.

-					4. Give the name to consumer group and create the consumer group.
+      4. Assign the consumer group a name and create the consumer group.

-                                4. Stream logs to event hub as mentioned as above.
+   4. Stream logs to the event hub according to the procedure described previously.

-				5. For gmachine , We have to use these consumer group name in input section of configuration file as follows:
+   5. For the Guardium machine, use this consumer group name in the input section of the configuration file as follows:

-					1. On one machine in input section of configuration file in consumer group field give name as `$Default`.
+      1. For one machine, go to the consumer group field in the input section of the configuration file and give the name `$Default`.

-					2. On other machine in input section of configuration file in consumer group field give name of other consumer group.
+      2. For the other machine, put the name of the other consumer group in the same location.

-					3. Keep all other configurations as it is.
+      3. Keep all other configurations as is.

+#### Note
+There are some recommendations while configuring the plug-in to read from multiple event hubs.
+These recommendations apply to both scenarios; when there is more than one connection string in `event_hub_connections` as well as when there are multiple universal connector configurations in one Guardium machine.

+* When there is more than one connection string provided in the `event_hub_connections` parameter, define both `storage_connection` and `consumer_group` parameters.
+They help to differentiate the files where timestamp offsets are written.
+The `azure_event_hubs` input does not store the offset locally.
+More details are here in the Logstash [documentation](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-azure_event_hubs.html#plugins-inputs-azure_event_hubs-best-practices).

+Not following this recommendation may result into data loss.

 ## 4. Connecting to Azure postgreSQL Database:

 1. Start the psql and provide connection details.

-2. Enter the 'server name' (from overview window of server in azure portal)
+2. Enter the **server name** (from the overview window of the server in the Azure portal).

-3. Enter 'database name' as 'postgres'.
+3. Enter the database name as 'postgres'.
 4. Enter 'port' as 5432.

- 5. Provide the 'username' (you will get it from azure portal,click on overview and copy admin username) and ‘password’ that we had set while creating the database.
+5. Provide the 'username' (you can get it from the Azure portal.
+Click **overview** and copy the admin username and ‘password’ that you set when you created the database).
 6. Click enter.
 7. Enter command to give access to pgaudit.
+    ```text

-        		GRANT pg_read_all_settings TO <admin-username>;(use admin-username which is given at the time of creation of database) eg:-GRANT pg_read_all_settings TO postgres;
+    GRANT pg_read_all_settings TO <admin-username>;
+    (use admin-username which is given at the time of creation of database)
+    eg:-GRANT pg_read_all_settings TO postgres;
+    ```

 #### Limitations
-• The azure postgreSQL plug-in does not support IPV6.
+* The Azure PostgreSQL plug-in does not support IPV6.

-• For sql errors and login failed,sql string is not available.
+* For SQL errors and failed logins, SQL string is not available.

-• For primary or foreign key constraints violation, entry would be added to sql error report as well as full sql report.
+* For primary or foreign key constraints violations, entry are added to both the SQL error report and the full SQL report.

-• Source program will be seen as blank in report for some clients(here for psql and pgadmin we get value but for visual studio it is blank).
+* The source program will be seen as blank in the report for some clients (in this case, values appear for psql and pgadmin but visual studio is blank).

 ## 5. Configuring the Azure PostgreSQL filters in Guardium